vatsj/vatsj.github.io/README.md

 Meant primarily to host my resume/CV/jobby stuff, also a nice place to store personal projects.

-The site is built using [github pages](https://pages.github.com/).
+The site is built using [github pages](https://pages.github.com/) using the "cayman" theme.
 See their documentation for a better description than this one.

 ## Dependencies
 - Jekyll (https://jekyllrb.com/, requires ruby install)